 As you probably know, my husband is a chocolate freak.
 He is like no other chocolate nut I have ever met.
 He swears he doesn’t have an addictive bone in his body, but I’d love to see that man give up chocolate for a week.

 Scratch that – I’m pretty sure he’d be a nightmare to live with!

 So with that, you might understand why I am always creating new chocolate recipes.

-My Chocolate Brownie recipe his his very favorite thing in the world and although I need to keep my husband happy, baking brownies on a weekly basis wouldn’t give me much to share with you fine people.
+My Chocolate Brownie recipe his very favorite thing in the world and although I need to keep my husband happy, baking brownies on a weekly basis wouldn’t give me much to share with you, fine people.